oh2mp/gear360hack/README.md

 Download the `gear360hack.zip` and read the [INSTALL.md](INSTALL.md) and [USAGE.md](USAGE.md)

+__NOTE__: This hack has been tested with Google Chrome only on Android and Linux computer.
+I have no idea if it works with other browsers or not.

 ## Internals

 SM-R210 has an ARMv7 CPU and it is running Samsung's version of [Tizen Linux](https://www.tizen.org/).
 It has 2GB internal storage where